 The Laparoscopic Sleeve Gastrectomy with Duodenal Switch (DS)

-The Duodenal Switch can be done open or laparoscopically although Dr. Smith does all of his Duodenal Switch operations laparoscopically.
-It is especially good for people who have a great deal of weight to lose.
-The Duodenal Switch is also very good for insulin-dependent diabetics and those with high triglyceride levels in their blood.
-People can eat relatively normally once the stomach has recovered afterward, as opposed to the gastric bypass, in which the stomach pouch remains very small.
+Dr. Smith does all of his Duodenal Switch operations laparoscopically.
+The Duodenal Switch is especially good for people who have a great deal of weight to lose.
+It is also very good for insulin-dependent diabetics and those with high triglyceride levels in their blood.
+People can often eat relatively normal foods once the stomach has recovered, although a successful patient would still have to watch fats and carbs in the diet.

 Conclusions: The completely Laparoscopic Biliopancreatic Diversion with Duodenal Switch is a safe, feasible and very effective operation for patients with BMI’s in the 60’s and above.